carterjandrew/resume/voulenteer.typ

   role: "Voulenteer",
   period: "32 Hours",
   points: (
-    "Worked with donated bikes to either salvage parts or repair for donations or resale", )
+    [Worked with donated bikes to either salvage parts or repair for donations or resale], )
 )
 #let arizonaHumaneSociety = (